-

 The Helping Heroes Grant is established and funded from the net proceeds of the state lottery and awarded to US veterans who were honorably discharged or who are a former or current member of a reserve or TN National Guard unit.

-The Tennessee HOPE Foster Child Tuition Grant provides financial aid to students who were in custody of the Department of Children Services for at least one (1) year after reaching age thirteen (13).
+The Tennessee HOPE Foster Child Tuition Grant provides financial aid to students who were in state custody at any time after reaching thirteen (13) years of age.
 The Grant awards student attending an eligible public postsecondary institution with funding to cover the cost of attendance less any gift aid with the total award not exceeding the cost of tuition and mandatory fees at an eligible postsecondary institution.
 Aid at an eligible four-year or two-year independent postsecondary institution shall not exceed the statewide average tuition and mandatory fees for a public four-year or two-year postsecondary institution.

 The Tennessee Future Teacher Scholarship is intended to encourage exemplary students to enter the teaching field in Tennessee.
 Participation is limited to college juniors and seniors admitted to an approved educator preparation program (EPP) in a Tennessee college or university.